 #1 Use promo codes

-Instead of refunds, offer customers credit for future classes to replace the class they’re unable to take.
+Instead of refunds, offer customers credit for future classes to replace the classes they’re unable to take.
 As mentioned above, this helps your business keep cash on hand which is more important than ever when facing unprecedented circumstances.

 #2: Convert to donation